redbear/Duo/docs/getting_started_with_arduino_ide.md

 ## <span id="essential-setup">Essential Setup</span>

-1. Connect the Duo dierectly to your computer via its native USB port with micro USB cable.
-Alternatively, if you have a RBLink in hand, you can mount the Duo onto your RBLink and connect the RBLink to your computer via RBLink USB port with micro USB cable.
-It's fine you connect the Duo directly to computer while it is mounted onto RBLink.
+1. Connect the Duo directly to your computer via its native USB port with micro USB cable.
+Alternatively, if you have an RBLink in hand, you can mount the Duo onto your RBLink and connect the RBLink to your computer via RBLink USB port with micro USB cable.
+It's fine if you connect the Duo directly to computer while it is mounted onto RBLink.

     ![image](images/Duo_RBLink.png)

 2. (**Windows Only**) Install USB driver.
-If you connect the Duo directly to computer, then install the Duo application USB driver and the Duo DFU USB driver.
+If you connect the Duo directly to your computer, then install the Duo application USB driver and the Duo DFU USB driver.
 If you connect the RBLink to computer, then install the RBLink USB driver.
-Please follow the [Windows Driver Installation Guide](windows_driver_installation_guide.md) to install those drivers if you havn't done it before.
+Please follow the [Windows Driver Installation Guide](windows_driver_installation_guide.md) to install those drivers if you haven't done it before.

-3. Download and install the corresponding Arduino IDE 1.6.7 or above for the Operating System of your computer.
+3. Download and install the corresponding Arduino IDE 1.6.7 or above for your Operating System.

 4. Start Arduino IDE.
 Please follow the [Arduino Board Package Installation Guide](arduino_board_package_installation_guide.md) to install the board package for Duo.